hail2u/vim-css3-syntax/README.md

   * Fix a problem on media type and expression
   * Add CSS Values and Units Module Level 3 features
   * Follow spec updates
-  * Some minor big fixes
+  * Some minor bug fixes

 ### v0.3